Install On-Prem Platform

 It is our goal to make the installation as easy as possible for you, that's why we recommend you to use our Helm chart that takes a lot of the work out of it and only requires a few parameters from you.
 If you are not familiar with Helm and would like to learn more about it, check out [helm's QuickStart](https://helm.sh/docs/intro/quickstart/)

-Please replace the placeholder replace-with-agent-key with your agent key copied in Step 1 - Get your key and start the helm chart installation with:
+Please replace the placeholders `replace-with-agent-key` and `replace-with-license-key` with your agent key and license key of [Step 1 - Get your keys](#step-1-get-your-keys):

 helm repo add steadybit https://steadybit.github.io/helm-charts